odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 # KNOWN ISSUES

-Zotero v5.0.71 and v5.0.72 don't allow **pandoc**, and by extension **pandoc-zotxt.lua**, to access its interface.
-This is because these versions of Zotero fail to handle HTTP requets from user agents that don't set the "User Agent" HTTP header.
+Zotero v5.0.71 and v5.0.72 fail to handle HTTP requests from user agents that don't set the "User Agent" HTTP header.
 And **pandoc** doesn't.
+As a consequence, **pandoc-zotxt.lua** cannot retrieve data from these versions of Zotero unless you tell **pandoc** to set the "User Agent" HTTP header.

-If you cannot (or rather would not) upgrade to a more recent version of Zotero, you can also pass **--request-header** *User-Agent:Pandoc/2* to **pandoc**.
+If you cannot (or rather would not) upgrade to a more recent version of Zotero, you can make *pandoc* set that header, thereby enabling **pandoc-zotxt.lua** to connect to your version of Zotero, by passing **--request-header** *User-Agent:Pandoc/2*.

 Note, from Zotero v5.0.71 onwards, Zotero doesn't allow browsers to access its interface.
 It defines "browser" as any user agent that sets the "User Agent" HTTP header to a string that starts with "Mozilla/".
-Put another way, passing, for instance, **--request-header** *User-Agent:Mozilla/5* will *fail*.
-If you must set the "User Agent" to a string that starts with "Mozilla/", you also have to pass **--request-header** *Zotero-Allowed-Request:X*.
+So, for instance, **--request-header** *User-Agent:Mozilla/5* will *not* enable **pandoc-zotxt.lua** to connect.
+If you must set the "User Agent" HTTP header to a string that starts with "Mozilla/", you also have set the HTTP header "Zotero-Allowed-Request".
+You can do so by **--request-header** *Zotero-Allowed-Request:X*.

 # CAVEATS